Hartismere School: Academy Status

 Hartismere High School became Suffolk's first Foundation School in 2009.
 This meant that its Governing Body took ownership of the land and buildings of the school and became the employer of its own staff and its own admissions authority.

-Following this it became the first school in Suffolk, and one of the first secondary schools in England, to attain converter Academy on 1 September 2010.
+Following this it became the first school in Suffolk, and the first school in England, to attain converter Academy on 1 September 2010.
 At that point only schools graded outstanding by Ofsted were permitted to do so.

 The Hartismere Family of Schools

 Hartismere School was given Sponsor Academy status on 1 September 2010, the first in England to receive this status.
 This became known as the Hartismere Family of Schools.
 On 1 May 2016, Benjamin Britten Music Academy and Centre of Excellence in mathematics became part of the Hartismere Family of Schools.
 On 1 May 2018, Woods Loke Primary joined the Hartismere Family.
 This was followed by Somerleyton Primary on 1 January 2019.
+On January 1st 2026 Carlton Colville Primary School joined the Trust closely followed by Ludham Primary on July 1st, 2026.

 Ofsted inspections

 Hartismere High School was regarded as a Satisfactory School by Ofsted prior to its 2006 inspection.
 During that year it was graded as Good before two successive Inspections, the first in 2010 and the second in 2014 graded the school as Outstanding.
-The school is now considered one of the best in Suffolk, in 2021 former student Niles Schilder called the teachers at the school ‘fabulous’ and ‘very supportive.’
+The school is now considered one of the best in Suffolk.